mdealencar/monokai.nvim/README.md

 # vim-monokai

 Fork of [crusoexia/vim-monokai](https://github.com/crusoexia/vim-monokai).
-Add rich golang, rust, lua syntax highlight.
-(Now only golang available)
+Add rich syntax highlighting, for supported language check [this section](#enhanced-syntax-highlight-support)

 **NOTICE:** Please use this colorscheme under GUI mode or in the terminal with true color supported.
 The colorscheme doesn't support term color.